rosiepiee/rosiepiee/README.md

 she/he, he/she, idc.

+Fandoms I'm in: Danganronpa, Sonic, MLP, MHA, Parappa, TWDG, Mortal Kombat, Exe, Creepypastas, Yandere Simulator (I DO NOT SUPPORT YANDEV), and more that I.. for sure forgot.

 I LOVE MY BF!!!
 I LOVE HIIIMMM SO MUCH!!

 I love Soudam and Sonadow.
 I also ship most (LEGAL!!!!!) ships with Sonic, if any of that makes you uncomfy.. hide me or ignore me, I do NOT care.